memgraph/docs/cypher-manual/reading-existing-data.md

 ### Patterns in a query

-Here is an example of a patterns that utilizes the FRIENDS_WITH relationships from our graph:
+Here is an example of a pattern that utilizes the FRIENDS_WITH relationships from our graph:

 ```cypher